-Dr. Ericka Simpson is the Director of the Neuromuscular Clinic and Research; Director of the Neurology Residency and Neuromuscular Fellowship Programs and Associate Professor of Neurology at Weill Cornell Medicine.
-She has clinical interests that include a wide range of neuromuscular disorders: muscular dystrophy, myasthenia gravis, neuropathy, ALS, inflammatory myopathy, and mitochondrial and metabolic myopathy.
+Dr. Ericka Simpson is the Director of the Neuromuscular Clinic and Research; Director of the Neurology Residency and Neuromuscular Fellowship Program and Associate Professor of Neurology at Weill Cornell Medicine.
+She has clinical interests that include a wide range of neuromuscular disorders: muscular dystrophy, myasthenia gravis, neuropathy, amyotrophic lateral sclerosis (ALS), inflammatory myopathy, and mitochondrial and metabolic myopathy.

-Dr. Stanley Appel is the Director of the Houston Methodist Neurological Institute; Peggy and Gary Edwards Distinguished Endowed Chair in ALS Research; and Chair of the Stanley H. Appel Department of Neurology.
+Dr. Stanley Appel is Co-director of the Houston Methodist Neurological Institute; Peggy and Gary Edwards Distinguished Endowed Chair in ALS Research; and Chair of the Stanley H. Appel Department of Neurology.
 He is also Professor of Neurology at Weill Cornell Medicine.
-He is a member of numerous professional societies and committees, and is the author of 15 published books and over 400 articles on topics such as Amyotrophic Lateral Sclerosis (ALS), neuromuscular disease, Alzheimer’s disease, and Parkinson’s disease.
+His clinical interest includes amyotrophic lateral sclerosis (ALS), neuromuscular diseases, Alzheimer’s disease, and Parkinson’s disease.

 Dr. Glenn Smith’s clinical interests include general neurology as well as neuromuscular, neuroautonomic and neuroimmunologic diseases.
 His research focus is on understanding immune-mediated damage in primary autoimmune, neurodegenerative, and neuroinfectious diseases.
 He is board certified in neurology, neuromuscular medicine, electrodiagnostic medicine and autonomic medicine.